 - Preheat your oven to 375, and spray the bottom and sides of an 8×8 ceramic dish.

 - In a bowl mix the apples, strawberries, rhubarb, 1 tsp of cinnamon and chia seeds.
 Pour into prepared dish.

 - In another medium sized mixing bowl combine oats, nuts, flour, and cinnamon.

 - In a small bowl whisk together the honey, melted coconut oil, and brown sugar.
 Pour over the flour mixture and stir together well (using your hands is best for this as you will get clumps and that’s a good thing!).

 - Pour the honey-flour mixture over the berries in your prepared baking dish.

 - Bake covered with tin foil for 30 minutes.
 Remove foil and continue baking for another 30 minutes or until the sides are bubbly and the top if a lovely golden shade.

-- Serve with your favourite topping - we love the dairy-free vanilla bean coconut ice cream with this best!
+- Serve with your favourite topping – we love enjoying it dairy-free vanilla bean coconut ice cream!

 I like to pop this in the oven right before I start cooking dinner, that way it’s ready by the time we are finished eating and can enjoy it warm, straight from the oven, topped with ice cream!
 It’s a total sweet treat as crisps are such an easy dessert to make, but fit the bill for when I’m in the mood for something sweet!
 You can use any combination of nuts, or even just stick with one, but I like having the different flavours from both.